oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The persistent storage APIs currently available as of this writing are localStorage ({{WebStorage}}), sessionStorage ({{WebStorage}}), and {{-IndexedDB}}.

 localStorage persists between page reloads as well as is shared across all tabs.
 This storage is accessible to the entire origin, and persists longer term. localStorage does not protect against XSS attacks, as the attacker would be running code within the same origin, and as such, would be able to read the contents of the localStorage.
+Additionally, localStorage is a synchronous API, blocking other JavaScript until the operation completes.

 sessionStorage is similar to localStorage, except that the lifetime of sessionStorage is linked to the lifetime of a browser tab.
 Additionally, sessionStorage is not shared between multiple tabs open to pages on the same origin, which slightly reduces the exposure of the tokens in sessionStorage.